rundeck-plugins/kubernetes/README.md

 ## Node Executor
-This plugin allows run commands to a container pod from rundeck.
+This plugin allows run commands/scripts to a container pod from rundeck.

+**Configurations:**

+* **Shell**: Shell used on the POD to run the command.
+Default value: /bin/bash
+* **Debug?**: Write debug messages to stderr

+## File Copier
+This plugin allows copy files from rundeck to a pod.
+For now just script and text files can be copied to a remote pod.

 **Configurations:**

 * **Shell**: Shell used on the POD to run the command.
 Default value: /bin/bash
 * **Debug?**: Write debug messages to stderr

 ## Workflow Steps